timmyreilly/KeyVault-Cosmos-Function-VisualStudio/README.md

 	- *Values to be used in `local.settings.json` file:*
 		- `redisConnectionString` : the value of `Primary connection string` from Redis Cache >> Access Keys >> Primary connection string on the Azure Portal

+### 4. Visual Studio 2017

 ## Setup:

-1. To run clone the repo and open in Visual Studio 2018 V 15.5.1 with Azure Tools Installed.
+1. To run clone the repo and open in Visual Studio 2017 V 15.5.1 with Azure Tools Installed.
 2. Restore NuGet Packages (right click Solution)
 3. Rebuild Project
 4. Update/Add local.settings.json (refer to the Prerequisites sections for information regarding the values)